Haohanmaiyami/attestation2/README.md

 # Attestation project "Online Platform for an Electronics Retail Chain"

+Attestation project: backend service for an electronics retail chain.
+Implemented a REST API to manage products and network units (factories, retail stores, individual entrepreneurs) with staff authentication and country-based filtering.
+Data is stored in PostgreSQL and the API is built with Django REST Framework.

 ## 🧱 Technologies
 - Python 3.8+ (tested on 3.13)
 - Django 3+